 For example, if you have put your car away for the winter, you should always disconnect the battery or use a battery maintainer.

-All of our recommendations are suitable for beginners to professionals and a range of budgets.
-If you have multiple car batteries around your garage or home, investing into a car battery tester will be a worthwhile investment and potentially save you a fortune buying new batteries.
+All of our recommendations are suitable for beginners and professionals.
+If you have multiple car batteries around your garage or home, investing into a car battery tester will be a worthwhile investment and potentially save you a fortune.